vdesabou/kafka-docker-playground/connect/connect-jdbc-oracle11-sink/README.md

-* Download Oracle Database 11g Release 2 (11.2.0.4) JDBC driver `ojdbc6.jar`from this [page](https://www.oracle.com/database/technologies/jdbcdriver-ucp-downloads.html) and place it in `./ojdbc6.jar`
+* If you're using a JDBC connector version before `10.0.0`, you need to download Oracle Database 11g Release 2 (11.2.0.4) JDBC driver `ojdbc6.jar`from this [page](https://www.oracle.com/database/technologies/jdbcdriver-ucp-downloads.html) and place it in `./ojdbc6.jar`

 ## How to run